yellowmessenger/documentation/docs/platform_concepts/studio/test-and-publish-bot/modes.md

 ---
-title : Publish your bot
+title : Publish your AI-agent
-sidebar_label : Publish your bot
+sidebar_label : Publish your AI-agent
 ---

-Publishing a bot involves deploying bot changes to the live environment.
-Only a **Super Admin** can publish a bot for the first time.
-Each bot environment will have a unique bot ID.
+Publishing a AI-agent involves deploying AI-agent changes to the live environment.
+Only a **Super Admin** can publish a AI-agent for the first time.
+Each AI-agent environment will have a unique AI-agent ID.
 It's important to understand that [database](https://docs.yellow.ai/docs/platform_concepts/studio/database#docusaurus_skipToContent_fallback) records will not automatically transfer to the live environment upon publication.
 They must be configured separately in both the development and live environments.

-Only certain user roles can approve the bot.
+Only certain user roles can approve the AI-agent.
 To know about user roles in detail, click [here](https://docs.yellow.ai/docs/platform_concepts/Getting%20Started/add-bot-collaborators).

 :::info
-To publish your bot, it's mandatory to configure [Fallback](https://docs.yellow.ai/docs/platform_concepts/studio/build/Flows/manage-flows#fallback-flow).
+To publish your AI-agent, it's mandatory to configure [Fallback](https://docs.yellow.ai/docs/platform_concepts/studio/build/Flows/manage-flows#fallback-flow).
 :::

 <!--
 When you upgrade from freemium to premium:
-- All flows, intents, entities, and bot skins in development will be available within sandbox/staging and the components configured (insights, engage) in live will be available in production.
+- All flows, intents, entities, and AI-agent skins in development will be available within sandbox/staging and the components configured (insights, engage) in live will be available in production.
 -

- you must configure everything in the Sandbox environment, and then publish your flows and bot to the Staging environment for testing.
+ you must configure everything in the Sandbox environment, and then publish your flows and AI-agent to the Staging environment for testing.

-All flows, intents, entities, and bot skins will be transferred from the Sandbox to the Staging environment upon publishing.
+All flows, intents, entities, and AI-agent skins will be transferred from the Sandbox to the Staging environment upon publishing.
 You can’t selectively retain flows in Staging; everything configured in Sandbox is published to Staging.
-Any flows exclusive to Staging but not in Sandbox will be lost if you choose to Publish bot.
+Any flows exclusive to Staging but not in Sandbox will be lost if you choose to Publish AI-agent.
 While you can make modifications and publish flows in the Staging environment, it’s recommended to primarily use it for testing and make all significant changes in the Sandbox first.

 -->

-## Publish bot to go live
+## Publish AI-agent to go live

-To publish a bot to live mode follow these steps:
+To publish a AI-agent to live mode follow these steps:

-1. Ensure the bot is in **Sandbox**/**Development** mode.
+1. Ensure the AI-agent is in **Sandbox**/**Development** mode.
 Go to **Automation** > **Build** > **Publish changes**.

    ![](https://i.imgur.com/mVfjm0G.png)

 2. In the following screen, fill in the following fields.

-* Click **Configure more channels** to configure further more channels to the bot in the upcoming stage.
+* Click **Configure more channels** to configure further more channels to the AI-agent in the upcoming stage.
-*  In **Approvers**, you will see the list of bot approvers added by the **Super admin**.
+*  In **Approvers**, you will see the list of AI-agent approvers added by the **Super admin**.
 This cannot be modified.
 All the approvers will be notified when you raise a publish request.
-* In **Comment**, add a message to the approver citing the changes made in the bot.
+* In **Comment**, add a message to the approver citing the changes made in the AI-agent.

    <img src="https://i.imgur.com/vKGHdg5.png" alt="drawing" width="50%"/>

 3. Click **Publish**.
 The changes will move to **Staging**.
-4. Change your bot environment to **Staging**, make changes (if any) and follow steps 1,2,3.
+4. Change your AI-agent environment to **Staging**, make changes (if any) and follow steps 1,2,3.
 The publish approval request will be sent to the Approver.
-Bots with only **Development** and **Live** modes need not do this.
-When you publish the changes, bot sends the approval request to approvers.
+AI-agents with only **Development** and **Live** modes need not do this.
+When you publish the changes, AI-agent sends the approval request to approvers.

 :::info
-To learn about different bot enviornments (modes), click [here](https://docs.yellow.ai/docs/platform_concepts/Getting%20Started/publish-env).
+To learn about different AI-agent enviornments (modes), click [here](https://docs.yellow.ai/docs/platform_concepts/Getting%20Started/publish-env).
 :::

-## Approve a bot publish request
+## Approve a AI-agent publish request

 1. Users with **Approver** access(as provided by **Super Admin**) will receive an email with the content like the image below.
 Any one of them can approve, to approve click **Review Request**.